Common

 STRING/OBJECT

 Data type of the schema object.
 Default is OBJECT when properties is set, otherwise it is STRING.
-Possible values: - FLOAT, INTEGER, STRING, BOOLEAN, DATETIME, DATE for simple values. - GEOMETRY for geometries. - OBJECT for objects. - OBJECT_ARRAY a list of objects. - VALUE_ARRAY a list of simple values.
+Possible values: - FLOAT, INTEGER, STRING, BOOLEAN, DATETIME, DATE for simple values. - GEOMETRY for geometries. - OBJECT for objects. - OBJECT_ARRAY for a list of objects. - VALUE_ARRAY for a list of simple values. - FEATURE_REF for a reference to another feature or external resource. - FEATURE_REF_ARRAY for a list of references to others features or external resources.

 string